vercel/next.js/examples/with-mobx/README.md

 now
 ```
 ## Notes
-This example is a mobx port of the [with-redux](https://github.com/zeit/next.js/tree/master/examples/with-redux).
-Decorator support is activated by adding a `.babelrc` file:
+This example is a mobx port of the [with-redux](https://github.com/zeit/next.js/tree/master/examples/with-redux) example.
+Decorator support is activated by adding a `.babelrc` file at the root of the project:

 ```json
 {